Brooks Type Results for Conflict-Free Colorings and {a, b}-factors in graphs: Construction of a graph

-Let~$\delta:=r-(t+1)(t+2)$.
-It remains to raise the degree of~$w$ to~$r$.
 The graph~$G(t,r)$ is defined by taking~$\delta+1$ copies of~$G'$ and adding an edge between each two copies of~$w$.
 Since every copy of~$w$ receives~$\delta$ additional edges, the graph~$G(t,r)$ is~$r$-regular.
 See Figure~\ref{fig::oddSimpleNoFactor} for an illustration of the case~$r=7$,~$t=1$ and~$\delta=7-2\cdot 3=1$.
 This concludes the Construction.

 ~\\